-The principal is the instructional leader at the Community Day School.
+The principal is the instructional leader at Laytonville Elementary School.
 The district's academic curricula are aligned with the State Frameworks and Content Standards.
 Various state publications emphasizing research-based strategies are used as guidelines for creating curriculum that will help our students be prepared for the future.
-The staff collaborates during weekly staff meetings devoted to discussing student progress, assessment, curriculum implementation and extracurricular programs.
+The Director for Curriculum and Instruction, from the Mendocino County Office of Education, regularly collaborates with the staff during the twice monthly meetings devoted to discussing student progress, assessment, curriculum implementation and extracurricular programs.
 English Language Arts and Math intervention programs are being developed and implemented.
-Portfolios of student work, combined with local and state assessments, provide an accurate representation of student achievement.
+Many classes include performance assessment and small cooperative group and structured engagement strategies as regular instructional strategies to teach the standards-based curriculum.

-The Community Day School professional development focuses on strategies to assist all students in meeting or exceeding the California state academic achievement standards (proficient or advanced levels), including integrating standards based curriculum, instructional practice, assessment, and understanding the strengths and needs of our student population.
-The Professional Development Plan encourages that activities are based on the California Standards for the Teaching Profession.
-All staff are either CLAD certified or have participated in Specifically Designed Academic Instruction in English (SDAIE) or C-TEL methods where specific teaching strategies are used to meet the needs of English Language Learners.
-The district supports minimum days on Fridays during the school year.
-These days allow us to meet as teams to plan curriculum, discuss student achievement, revise assessments, discuss school safety and work on other necessary and essential components of the school program.
+Laytonville Elementary School professional development focuses on strategies to assist all students in meeting or exceeding the California state academic achievement standards (proficient or advanced levels), including integrating standards based curriculum, instructional practice, assessment, and understanding the strengths and needs of the student population.
+The Professional Development Plan requires that activities are based on the California Standards for the Teaching Profession.
+All staff are either CLAD certified or have participated in Specifically Designed Academic Instruction in English (SDAIE) methods where specific teaching strategies are used to meet the needs of English Language Learners.
+The District supports minimum days on Fridays during the school year.
+These days allow the staff to meet as teams to plan curriculum, discuss student achievement, revise assessments, discuss school safety and work on other necessary and essential components of the school program.
 The district staff development program continues to encourage teachers to participate in various professional development opportunities.
 Some of these may include:

-1. Participation in professional development during the three paid teacher in-service training days
+1. Participation in professional development during the two paid teacher in-service training days;

-- 2. Participation in Friday common planning time; students have access to the computer lab at 2:00 p.m. - 3.
+- 2. Participation in Friday common planning time (1:30 dismissal); - 3.
 Participation in Summer Institutes - 4.
-Participation in professional growth conferences with expenses and substitute costs covered by various categorical funds including Indian Education, Title VII, Title II, Special Education, School-Library Block Grant, GATE, Title I funds and others.
+Participation in professional growth conferences with expenses and substitute costs covered by various categorical funds including Indian Education, Title I funds, Title VII, Title II, Special Education, School-Library Block Grant, GATE and others. - 5.
+Participation in academic and instructional strategies through county trainings and the Leadership Network. - 6.
+Participation in Professional Learning Communities which includes discussions of student progress and developing strategies through staff collaboration.